Kaestner-Lab/T2D_IMC/README.md

 Minghui Wu, Endocrinology and Gastroenterology Department, The Second Affiliated Hospital of Guangzhou University of Traditional Chinese Medicine

-This is the github repo for the analyses reported in "Single-cell analysis of the human pancreas in type 2 diabetes using multi-spectral imaging mass cytometry", published with Wu, M., Lee, M.Y.Y., et al., 2021
+This is the github repo for the analyses reported in ["Single-cell analysis of the human pancreas in type 2 diabetes using multi-spectral imaging mass cytometry", published by Wu, M., Lee, M.Y.Y., et al., Cell Reports 2021.](https://www.cell.com/cell-reports/fulltext/S2211-1247(21)01392-9)

 Three main analyses were performed:
 1) Cell segmentation